a first look at redwoodJS part 7 - authentication, netlify identity

 export default Routes

-If we go back to the new
+If we go back to the new route we'll now get an error message.

-Instead of just showing an error message, we can redirect the user back to the home page by adding unauthenticated="home"
+Instead of just showing an error message, we can redirect the user back to the home page by adding unauthenticated="home".

 <Private unauthenticated="home">